Port Augusta: Tourism

 Port Augusta has been able to capitalise on the growing eco-tourism industry due to its proximity to the Flinders Ranges.
 The Pichi Richi Railway is a major drawcard, connecting Port Augusta to Quorn via the Pichi Richi Pass.

 Within Port Augusta is the City of Port Augusta's Wadlata Outback Centre, providing tourists with an introduction to life in the Australian outback.
 The centre recorded over 500,000 visitors in 2006.

 North of the town, on the Stuart Highway, is the Australian Arid Lands Botanic Garden, a unique and award-winning garden, opened in 1996, which "showcases a diverse collection of arid zone habitats in a picturesque setting of more than 250 hectares".
 The gardens have a cafe/restaurant with views across the saltbush plains to the escarpment of the Flinders Ranges.
 The PACC annual report shows more than 100,000 people visited the gardens in 2006.

 Southwest of town is the El-Alamein army base.

 Proposed multi-commodity port

 In February 2019, the site of the former Playford power stations was sold by Alinta Energy to Cu-River Mining as a prospective port development site.
-The company intends to construct a transshipment facility suitable for the export of iron ore, wheat and other commodities.
+The company intended to construct a transshipment facility suitable for the export of iron ore, wheat and other commodities.

 Media

+Radio stations that broadcast to Port Augusta are: